 So, the main disadvantage of powders is the taste.
 Many brands counter this by offering a number of interesting flavors.

-We have seen the usual Mint and Berry flavours to the more exotic Apple Pie variety.
+We have seen the usual Mint and Berry flavors to the more exotic Apple Pie variety.

-Some brands stick with the natural flavour and encourage customers to mix with other drinks, such as smoothies – Not a good idea if you are on a Keto or Low Crab diet.
+Some brands stick with the natural flavor and encourage customers to mix with other drinks, such as smoothies – Not a good idea if you are on a Keto or Low Crab diet.

-Whether you prefer your super greens in tubs or pouches is personal preference.
-It may be slightly easier to scoop out your greens from a tub but does mean it’s bulkier for transporting if you’re on the go.
+Whether you prefer your super greens in tubs or pouches is a personal preference.
+It may be slightly easier to scoop out your greens from a tub but does mean it’s bulkier for transport if you’re on the go.